raganwald/raganwald.github.com/_posts/2018-12-27-oware-ayoayo.md

 ### ayoayo

 The Yoruba people of Nigeria call their version of the game **[Ayoayo]**.
 Ayoayo is played on the most common layout, a board with two rows of six pits.
-Many boards also provide with a pit on each side of the board for "captured" seeds, but this is optional.
+Many boards also provide with a pit on each side of the board for "captured" seeds, but this is optional when playing Ayoayo.

 [Ayoayo]: https://en.wikipedia.org/wiki/Ayoayo